during the last years, I have been involved in the design and development of some big and complex Web applications created with DaDaBIK.

 - If you have a many-to-many relationship you need to create a new table to represent it, e.g. each author can write many books, the same book can be co-authored by many authors so you create a books_authors table having as fields id_author (foreign key) and id_book (also foreign key); the two fields, together, should be the primary key of the table books_authors (check, however, what I say in the last point "use auto-increment fields").

 - If you end up having a table with a huge number of fields, this might be the sign that something in the design of your db was wrong.
-This is not a rule, if your fields all describe properties of a specific entity, that's fine; however what I have seen several times in real world with legacy databases is that a table schema having many columns is the result of a bad design and the table can be split in two or more tables .
+This is not a rule, if your fields all describe properties of a specific entity, that's fine; however what I have seen several times in the real world with legacy databases is that a table schema having many columns is the result of a bad design and the table can be split into two or more tables .

 - Double check that you are actually using UTF-8 character encoding.